awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-view-history.md

 # View session history<a name="session-manager-working-with-view-history"></a>

-You can use the AWS Systems Manager console or the AWS CLI to view information about sessions in your account\.
-In the console, you can view session details such the following:
+You can use the AWS Systems Manager console or the AWS Command Line Interface \(AWS CLI\) to view information about sessions in your account\.
+In the console, you can view session details such as the following:
 + The ID of the session
 + Which user connected to an instance through a session
 + The ID of the instance